johannesgerer/Enhance/Documentation.md

 `bool Group` specifies, whether [`range` accessors](#3-accessors) are themselves enclosed in `d1` and `d2`.

+For *code examples* search this document for the use of `Insertable`.

 Sometimes, it is easier to simply get a string with the following helper function: